 MARSHALL COUNTY, Ky.
-(KFVS) - A status conference hearing in the Marshall County High School deadly shooting will be held on Friday, November 15.
+(KFVS) - A status conference hearing in the Marshall County High School deadly shooting was held on Friday, November 15.

 The judge announced his decision to deny the defense motion to throw out key evidence on Thursday, October 10.

 The evidence in question included a videotaped interview with suspect Gabriel Parker shortly after the shooting.
 The defense argued the taped interview should be thrown out, alleging Parker was not read his Miranda Rights and involuntarily gave his statement.

 The judge ruled that is not the case.